HSLdevcom/jore4-ui/README.md

 ## Map tiles

 The background map tiles are loaded from [Digitransit](https://digitransit.fi/) and need an API key to download.
-The key is defined in the project secrets and will be downloaded to `.env.local` environment variables file when running the `./scripts/setup-dependencies-and-seed.sh` script.
+The key is defined in the project secrets and will be downloaded to `.env.local` environment variables file when running the `./scripts/development.sh setup:env` script.
 In Docker environment the key will be loaded as a part of reading the secrets and stored in an environment variable.

 ## Coding style